Image

 In Bangladesh, environmental education programs are largely funded by nongovernmental organizations (NGOs).

-Bangladesh Environment and Development Society (BEDS) aims to “build the capacity of the most vulnerable communities in the region to ensure sustainable use of natural resources.”
-Their environmental education efforts include the Sundarbans Mangrove Education Project and a number of educational board games and books for students of various grade levels that provide a fun way to learn about the country’s biodiversity and environmental threats.
+Bangladesh Environment and Development Society (BEDS) focused on community capacity-building for sustainable resource use, it runs innovative educational projects like the Sundarbans Mangrove Education Project and a number of educational board games and books for students of various grade levels that provide a fun way to learn about the country’s biodiversity and environmental threats.
+Their flagship project, “Eco Village in Bangladesh,” emphasizes eco-friendly solutions, such as solar power and sustainable livelihoods for marginalized communities.
+Their work in disaster preparedness and climate adaptation makes them leaders in fostering community-driven environmental solutions.

 Country Map